EASS-HIT-PART-A-2025-CLASS-VIII/sim-device-control/README.md

 ## TODO
 - Implement MQTT protocol in the backend
-- Create a simple rust project to behave as a simulated device
 - Dockerize the rust project
+- Create a dockerized MQTT broker